Home

 What is P0335?

-The powertrain control module (PCM) or engine control module (ECM) logs Diagnostic Trouble Code (DTC) P0335 when it can’t confirm the crankshaft’s position.
+The engine control module (ECM) or powertrain control module (PCM) logs diagnostic trouble code (DTC) P0335 when it can’t confirm the crankshaft’s position.

 Here’s what happens:

-The crankshaft position sensor (CKP sensor) monitors the crankshaft’s exact position and rotational speed (or RPM signal) by creating a square wave voltage.
-The engine control unit (ECU) then reads this voltage signal to interpret the crankshaft’s position.
+The crankshaft position sensor (CKP sensor) monitors the crankshaft’s exact position and rotational speed (or RPM signal).
+Depending on whether you have a variable reluctor or Hall-effect sensor, it creates either a wave-shaped AC signal or an on/off digital voltage signal.
+The engine control unit (ECU) reads this voltage signal to interpret the crankshaft’s position.

-Accordingly, your ECM uses this information to regulate the fuel injection and spark timing to ignite the air-fuel mixture.
+Consequently, your ECM uses this information to regulate the fuel delivery and ignition timing, ensuring proper combustion of the air-fuel mixture.

-However, if the CKP sensor can’t send the correct signals to the ECM, it turns on the Check Engine Light and logs trouble code P0335
+However, if the CKP sensor can’t send the correct signals to the ECM, it turns on the check engine light and logs the P0335 trouble code

-Apart from this, other engine trouble codes that may activate include:
+Apart from this, other engine codes that may activate include:

 • P0336: Crankshaft Position Sensor ‘A’ Circuit Range